Astrometric constraints on stochastic gravitational wave background with neural networks: Neural network architectures

-The loss function used is the MSELoss, that measures the mean squared error between each element in the prediction and true values, while Adam optimizer~\cite{kingma2017adammethodstochasticoptimization} is used, with learning rate of $10^{-4}$.
-To regularize the training, we implement an early stopping technique, to stop the training if the validation loss does not improve by a certain tolerance over 100 epochs.
+The loss function used is the MSELoss that measures the mean squared error (MSE) between each element in the prediction and true values, while the Adam optimizer~\cite{kingma2017adammethodstochasticoptimization} is used with a learning rate of $10^{-3}$.
+To regularize the training, we implement an early stopping technique to stop the training if the validation loss does not improve by a certain tolerance over 100 epochs.

-\subsubsection{Graph Neural Network}
+\subsubsection{Graph neural network}

 Among all the different types of GNN tasks, graph classification is used to classify entire graphs into various categories, based on structural graph features of a given dataset of graphs.
-We use \texttt{PyTorch Geometric}~\cite{fey2019fast}.

-Firstly, we create graphs as input for the GNN.
-In our graph structure each node is represented by a source position, with six features.
-We evaluate the Haversine distance between each pair of points and an edge between two nodes is formed if their distance is less than a given threshold.
-To ensure that each node is connected to its neighbors, the threshold is chosen slightly larger than the average distance.
-The average distance scales as $\propto N_s^{-1/2}$ and the distance threshold we used are $0.317$ rad, $0.224$ rad, $0.159$ rad, $0.091$ rad and $0.065$ rad for $N_s=500$, $N_s=1000$, $N_s=2000$, $N_s=6000$, and $N_s=12000$, respectively.
-In this way, we can preserve the local structural relationships necessary for accurate predictions without introducing unnecessary complexity.
+First, we create a set of graphs as input for the GNN.
+Each realization is converted into a graph, where nodes correspond to sources characterized by six astrophysical features.
+The normalization is the same as for the FCN training dataset.
+Edges between nodes are defined based on angular proximity.
+Specifically, we compute the Haversine distance between pairs of source positions and form an undirected edge if the distance falls below a chosen threshold.
+To ensure that each node is connected to its local neighborhood, the threshold is chosen slightly larger than the average distance, which scales as $\propto N_s^{-1/2}$, where $N_s$ is the number of sources.
+In our implementation, we use thresholds of $0.317$, $0.159$, and $0.065$ rad for $N_s=500$, $N_s=2000$, and $N_s=12000$, respectively.
+This procedure preserves the relevant local structure while avoiding unnecessary complexity.

-To store the graph data, we use \texttt{Data} tool from \texttt{PyTorch Geometric}.
-It takes node features, graph connectivity, positions and labels (in this case one value of $\Omega_\text{GW}$ for the entire graph), and constructs the graph representation for a given dataset.
-The chosen numbers of sources and realizations are the same of the FCN.
-To illustrate what a single representation looks like, we plot the graph representation in three dimension for different number of sources in Fig.~\ref{fig:graph3D}.
+To store the graph data, we use \texttt{Data} tool from \textsc{PyTorch Geometric} \cite{fey2019fast}, which contains the node features, edge connectivity, and a single graph-level label corresponding to the simulated value of $\Omega_{\text{GW}}$.
+The numbers of sources and realizations match those of the FCN.
+A three-dimensional visualization of example graphs for different $N_s$ values is shown in Fig.~\ref{fig:graph3D}.